sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 # Abstract

-This review covers the current legislative approaches in Australia to the management of risk associated with unconventional energy production.
-A brief historical survey is given to introduce the context of legislative discussion and various associated concepts, as a way of leading into the technical context, gap identification and recommendations for future work.
+This review aims to identify the appropriate requirements for an unconventional energy production risk management framework, where the asset at risk is groundwater.
+It covers the current legislative approaches to the management of risk within the recent Australian experience of Coal Seam Gas.

 # Introduction